whwright/dotfiles/README.md

     - `python_interpreter`: The python interpreter to use.
 This will default to system `python`.
     - `linked_binary`: The name of a binary file that will end up in the virtual environment's `bin` directory to link to `/usr/local/bin`.
       If this is omited, no binary is linked.

+# TODO (Jan 16th new computer)
+- private script install requires docker - commented out for now
+- commented out debinate install script - can all of that be removed?
+- had to manually install package control in sublime text
+- do I still need python install? what's the state of the world on mac?
+- find and remove any opcity references